+Recommendation #3

-Recommendation #3: Ontario should affirm in legislation that all decision-makers operating under provincial statutes should consider the rights to an adequate standard of living and to adequate housing as fundamental values to be applied when exercising decision-making authority.
+Every province and territory in Canada should affirm in legislation that all decision-makers operating under provincial statutes should consider the rights to an adequate standard of living and to adequate housing as fundamental values to be applied when exercising decision-making authority.
 Direction should be given to courts, delegated decision-makers, municipalities, and private actors that ratified international human rights to adequate housing, food, and an adequate standard of living must be fully respected as fundamental rights and as components of Canadian Charter rights.
-These initiatives would merely clarify and promote compliance with Ontario's existing international and constitutional obligations.
+These initiatives would clarify and promote compliance with existing obligations international and constitutional obligations.

+Recommendation #4

-Recommendation # 4: The Government of Ontario should establish by legislation an independent Social Rights Commission with the authority to monitor compliance regarding the rights to an adequate standard of living and adequate housing, and assess progress in implementing social rights.
+Each province and territory should establish by legislation an independent Social Rights Commission with the authority to monitor compliance regarding the rights to an adequate standard of living and adequate housing, and assess progress in implementing social rights.
 The Commission should be authorized to institute a complaints procedure through which it may receive complaints of social rights violations and, where it is in the public interest, hold hearings and issue recommendations as to appropriate remedies in the circumstances.
 A Committee of the Legislature should be responsible for receiving and ensuring follow-up to recommendations made by the Social Rights Commission.

-G. Conclusion
+Conclusion

-The central change necessary to transform Ontario's current anti-poverty and housing strategies into rights-based strategies is to make the rights to an adequate standard of living and to adequate housing legally binding on all relevant decision-makers.
+The central change necessary to transform current provincial/territorial anti-poverty and housing strategies into rights-based strategies is to make the rights to an adequate standard of living and to adequate housing legally binding on all relevant decision-makers.

 Additional modest institutional reforms should provide for external monitoring and a complaints procedure.
 Such procedures would create a quasi-judicial space for constructive dialogue between rights-claimants, democratic institutions, and policy-makers, and avoid excessive reliance on courts.
 The Social Rights Commission as recommended would ensure a specialized expertise in relation to social rights.
-If the government wishes to avoid creating a new institution, an alternative possibility would be to invest the Ontario Human Rights Commission with the authority to provide external monitoring and allow the Ontario Human Rights Tribunal to hear complaints of social rights violations.
-As noted above, the judicial enforceability of social rights in Ontario will serve primarily to clarify obligations and ensure that new status of these rights ripples out to other decision-makers.
+If a provincial or territorial government wishes to avoid creating a new institution, an alternative possibility would be to invest provincial/territorial human rights commissions with the authority to provide external monitoring and allow human rights tribunals to hear complaints of social rights violations.
+As noted above, the judicial enforceability of social rights will serve primarily to clarify obligations and ensure that new status of these rights ripples out to other decision-makers.

 A social rights paradigm will become truly transformative when the executive branch of government consistently exercises conferred decision-making authority in compliance with its obligations to protect the rights to housing and an adequate standard of living.
 Whether it is an executive decision to set the shelter component of social assistance at a rate that is known to be unmanageable in today's rental market, or a Residential Tenancy Board member's decision to evict a family into homelessness when they owe only a month's rent, the important change that must occur is for such decisions to come to be considered unreasonable and unacceptable.
-A new legal standard of reasonableness consistent with international human rights would also become a moral one, creating a new consensus about what constitutes acceptable policy in Ontario.
+A new legal standard of reasonableness consistent with international human rights would also become a moral one, creating a new consensus about what constitutes acceptable policy.